-In this paper we examined a differentiated consensuses problem for a distributed stochastic network with different priorities of incoming tasks.
+In this paper we examined a differentiated consensuses problem for a distributed stochastic network with cost constraints on system topology for different priorities of incoming tasks.
 The network model was assumed to have switched topology, noise and delays in measurements.
-We introduced the new control strategy (a modification of a local voting protocol) that uses different step-size parameters for each task class and proposed an instrument to choose optimal step-size parameters.
-As in our previous work [23] for this model we obtained the conditions of achieving differentiated consensuses (m different consensus levels separately).
+We introduced the new control strategy (a modification of a local voting protocol) that uses different step-size parameters for each task class according to corresponding cost constraints and proposed an instrument to choose optimal step-size parameters.
+As in our previous work [19] for this model we obtained the conditions of achieving differentiated consensuses (m different consensus levels separately).